ChristiLewis/passGen/README.md

 '''

 ## Credits
-* This project is an asignment from UM's coding Bootcamp https://bootcamp.miami.edu/coding/
+* This project is an assignment see [UM's Coding Bootcamp](https://bootcamp.miami.edu/coding/)

 ## License
 * Contents are credited as inspired by the bootcamp and developed by ChristiLewis.